KPInc425/odin-tasks/README.md

 #Todo

--Fix Mainmenu from not closing when clicked
--make new task element sticky on top
+-make new task element sticky on Bottom
 -make editable inputs connected to shown edit buttons

 -add dropdown feature to the tasks when they are displayed.